-232 It is well known in the commercial and marketing context that it is the early starters that tend to occupy the niche in the marketplace
+&lt;sup>234 It is well known in the commercial and marketing context that it is the early starters that tend to occupy the niche in the marketplace

-233 One aspect of the merit of randomness is highlighted by L. Tuck, F. Vetere and S. Howard (2008) Abdicating choice: the rewards of letting go, Digital Creativity 19(4): 233-243
+&lt;sup>235 One aspect of the merit of randomness is highlighted by L. Tuck, F. Vetere and S. Howard (2008) Abdicating choice: the rewards of letting go, Digital Creativity 19(4): 233-243 producing great work, and therefore we must do everything we can to tear them down".

-234 Pixar is, of course, the highly successful and ground breaking computer animation company that Steve Jobs nurtured when he was not at Apple Computers
+&lt;sup>236 Pixar is, of course, the highly successful and ground breaking computer animation company that Steve Jobs nurtured when he was not at Apple Computers

-235 E. Catmull (2008) How Pixar fosters collective creativity, Harvard Business Review: 64-72
+&lt;sup>237 E. Catmull (2008) How Pixar fosters collective creativity, Harvard Business Review: 64-72

-229 In some sense cloud computing itself can be seen as a means of injecting greater agility into systems in the face of growing complexity norm in an organization and technology and art are together, magical things happen.
+"Walt Disney understood this.
+He believed that when continual change, or reinvention, is the norm in an organization and technology and art are together, magical things happen.
 A lot of people look back at Disney's early days, and say 'Look at the artists!'
 They don't pay attention to his technological innovations.
 But he did the first sound in animation, the first color, the first compositing of animation with live action, the first applications of xerography in animation production.
 He was always excited by science and technology".